dedale/azure-content/articles/batch-dotnet-get-started.md

 ####Upload the files
 1. Add the following namespace declarations to the top of Program.cs in the **UploadData** project:

-		using Microsoft.WindowsAzure.StorageClient;
+		using Microsoft.WindowsAzure.Storage;
-		using Microsoft.WindowsAzure;
+		using Microsoft.WindowsAzure.Storage.Blob;
 		using System.Configuration;
-	Make sure that you reference the Microsoft.WindowsAzure.StorageClient.dll assembly and the System.Configuration.dll assembly.
+	Make sure that you reference the Microsoft.WindowsAzure.Storage.dll assembly and the System.Configuration.dll assembly.
 2. Copy the App.config file that you previously created from the **CreateContainer** project to the **UploadData** project.
 3. Add the following code to Main to upload the text files, program file, and the dependent assembly: